 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering and risks related to an investment in the class A common stock.
+The first part is this prospectus supplement, which describes the specific terms of this offering and risks related to an investment in the debentures.
 The second part, the accompanying prospectus, gives more general information, some of which may not apply to this offering, including a discussion of risks our business faced as of January 29, 2007, the date of such prospectus.
-If the description of this offering of class A common stock varies between this prospectus supplement and the accompanying prospectus, you should rely only on the information contained or incorporated by reference in this prospectus supplement.
+If the description of this offering of debentures varies between this prospectus supplement and the accompanying prospectus, you should rely only on the information contained or incorporated by reference in this prospectus supplement.